Brand Naming: 5 Considerations

 Brand names are incredibly important: the brand name sets the tone and style for the rest of the brand communication and can become a valuable asset to a company when developed with care.
 Your brand name conveys who you are to the public.
-The brand naming process is an important part of your brand strategy, and thus requires a thorough evaluation.
+The brand name selection process and brand building strategy is an important part of your overall branding, and thus requires a thorough evaluation.

-Here are 5 considerations to keep in mind for brand naming:
+Here are 5 considerations to keep in mind for brand naming process:

 Before the process of brand naming for a company or product, there needs to be a fundamental definition of its purpose in going to market.